 Here’s how to check site permissions:

-• Click the gear icon at the top right corner of the page
+• Click the gear icon in the top right corner of the page

 • Select the site permissions option